This scenario describes a Job which uses:

-In the Content table, enter the data you want to convert to readable characters based on the Unicode Standard repertoire as shown in the above image.
+In the Content table, enter the address data you want to analyze, for example:

-Double-click tTransliterate to display the Basic settings view and define the component properties.
+Double-click tBatchAddressRowCloud to display the Basic settings view and define the component properties.

 If required, click Sync columns to retrieve the schema defined in the input component.